Directorate-General for the Treasury

 The Directorate-General for the Treasury (DGT) is a component of the Spanish Ministry of Economy and Business responsible for managing the Spanish Public Treasury as well as carry out the government policy on financing and indebtedness.
 Also, it is in charge of the minting of currency through the Royal Mint as well as other competencies on fighting money laundering and financing of terrorism.

-The Directorate-General dates back to the beginning of the 19th century and originally it belonged to the Ministry of Finance but since the 20th century, every time that the Economy Ministry has existed this body has been integrated into it.
+The directorate-general dates back to the beginning of the 19th century and originally it belonged to the Ministry of Finance but since the 20th century, every time that the Economy Ministry has existed this body has been integrated into it.
 Also, since 2014 the DGT is integrated in the new General Secretariat for the Treasury that supervises and directs the DGT actions.

 History

-The Spanish Treasury is as old as the Spanish Monarchy, however, in centuries past the treasury was divided between the different kingdoms of the Monarchy and each kingdom had its own General Treasurer.
+The Spanish Treasury is as old as the Spanish monarchy; however, in centuries past, the treasury was divided between the different kingdoms of the monarchy and each kingdom had its own general treasurer.
 Upon the arrival of the Bourbon dynasty in 1700 with Philip V, the treasury was centralized, creating the position of General Treasurer of the Kingdom.

 Early period

 However, the directorate-general was not created until later, and during the reign of Ferdinand VII, when the modern administration began to take shape.
-In 1824, the then Minister of Finance Luis López Ballesteros approved a general instruction (a kind of royal decree) by which the Crown entrusted the administration of the Royal Treasury to two new bodies: the General Accounting for Distributions and the Directorate-General for the Royal Treasury (DGRT).
+In 1824, the minister of finance, Luis López Ballesteros, approved a general instruction (a kind of royal decree) by which the Crown entrusted the administration of the Royal Treasury to two new bodies: the General Accounting for Distributions and the Directorate-General for the Royal Treasury (DGRT).

 The directorate-general was not inaugurated until August 4, 1825, and during the period from its creation until that date, it was still called the General Treasury of the Kingdom.

 The DGRT had its own treasury called the Court Treasury and over which the General Accounting Office acted as auditor.
-The DGRT had the task of collecting the money for the Royal Treasury and distributing it according to what the Secretary of the Dispatch of the Treasury ordered.
+The DGRT had the task of collecting the money for the Royal Treasury and distributing it according to what the secretary of the dispatch of the Treasury ordered.
 Likewise, it was in charge of paying debts and authorizing payments, including those of the Army, as well as making budgetary and expenditure forecasts.

 The general instruction also provided for a secretariat for the management of the directorate-general and an archive that it was shared with the General Accounting Office to keep all the documents of the predecessor bodies and those that would be generated in the future.